davidfig/pixi-viewport/README.md

 4. open browser to http://localhost:10001

 PRs are more than welcome!

+## v4.30.0+
+This project was migrated to Typescript (thanks [@sukantpal](https://github.com/SukantPal)!).
+All functionality should be the same.
+The live Example has been updated.

 ## Other Libraries
 If you liked pixi-viewport, please try my other open source libraries: